LEGO® Elf North Pole Workshop, May Be the Happiest Place on Earth

 The centerpiece is Santa’s Workshop, fully loaded with tools, toys, and a candy-fueled work ethic.
 It’s as detailed as the film itself: patterned windows, toy-testing tables, crates of baseball bats, wrapping paper, and even a hockey stick nodding to a deleted scene.

 Buddy’s at the toy-testing bench, surrounded by snowflake-detailed chairs, desperately trying to keep up.
 Up in the rafters, an alarm references the moment only Buddy can save the day.
-Every lamp, candy cane, and wooden beam captures the hand-built charm of the North Pole, minus the frostbite.

 Home Is Where the Snowglobe Is